abelectronicsuk/ABElectronics_CPP_Libraries/ExpanderPi/README.md

 ```
 io_invert_port(uint8_t port, uint8_t polarity)
 ```
-Invert the polarity of the pins on a selected port
+Invert the polarity of the pins on a selected port.
 **Parameters:**
 port *(uint8_t)*: 0 = pins 1 to 8, 1 = pins 9 to 16
 polarity *(uint8_t)*: number between 0 and 255 or 0x00 and 0xFF.
 Each bit in the 8-bit number represents a pin on the port.
 0 = same logic state of the input pin, 1 = inverted logic state of the input pin